sbt/sbt-release/README.md

  * The version of the project adheres to the pattern `[0-9]+(.[0-9)+)?(.[0-9]+)?(-.*)?`
  * git [optional]

+## Restrictions
+Since the build definition is actual Scala code, it's not as straight forward to change something in the middle of it as it is with an XML definition.

+For this reason, *sbt-release* won't ever touch your build definitions, but instead write the new versions to a file called **`version.sbt`** in the root directory of the project.

 ## Usage
 ### Adding the plugin dependency